The Rippingtons: Current members

-Career
+Music career

 1980s

 The band name was conceived by Russ Freeman after hearing friends play "and they were ripping", so Freeman thought of Rippingtons for a name.
-Freeman had previously released his solo debut album Nocturnal Playground, which was released in April 1986.
+Freeman had previously released his solo debut album Nocturnal Playground, which was released in April 1986 under the Brainchild Records label.

 The band's recording career began in 1986 with the recording of the album Moonlighting.
 The album was well received by critics and consumers and featured the song "She Likes to Watch," which has gone on to become a staple of the band's live set and one of their signature tunes.
 In April 1988, the Rippingtons released Kilimanjaro and began to tour more extensively.
 Mark Portmann, Steve Bailey (replacing Bill Lanphier), and Jeff Kashiwa joined the band, the band then released Tourist in Paradise in May 1989.
 The tour for this album featured the group's first visit to Japan with David Benoit, where they joined the special summer concert series in Tokyo produced by Japanese saxophonist Sadao Watanabe.